6vx/megaton/README.md

 > Everything makes sense suddenly.
 I'm really happy about it.
 I realized how to make the core game all of a sudden and the rest sort've fell into place.

 I'm here to make you, thing.
+Someday anyway.

 ## KirbyClone